Ohio Civil Rights and Employment Lawyers Fighting for Justice

 If an employment law statute does not protect an employee, the employee might be able to bring a claim under Ohio common law for “wrongful termination in violation of public policy.”
 A wrongful termination claim prohibits employers from firing employees for reasons that would jeopardize a clear public policy contained in Ohio or United States law.
 However, these claims are notoriously complex.
 An employee needs the help of a skilled attorney to have the best chance of winning a wrongful termination claim.

-Many attorneys list employment discrimination as an area of practice, but lack the experience handling these cases needed to navigate the complexities of employment law.
-For several reasons, choosing an attorney who only “dabbles” in employment law can be very dangerous for the employee.
+Many attorneys list employment discrimination as an area of practice, but lack the experience handling these cases needed to navigate them successfully.
+For several reasons, choosing an attorney who only “dabbles” in employment law can be very dangerous.

 Employment law in Ohio is very complicated.
 There are unique procedural steps that employees must follow before they can bring certain employment law claims.
 Taking the wrong steps can mean you lose your right to bring a claim altogether.
 In addition, there are strict time limits for bringing employment law claims.
 The length of time an employee has to bring a particular claim can vary greatly, and failing to move quickly enough will forever bar the employee from bringing the claim.
 Some of these time limits are extremely short, requiring action in as short as thirty days or less.
 Besides these procedural traps, there are many defenses employers use to avoid liability.
 You need a lawyer who has enough experience to spot—and avoid—those traps and defenses.
 Just as importantly, evidence in employment discrimination cases can be difficult to find.
 Without enough experience, an attorney may not know where to look.
 You need an attorney who knows where evidence of discrimination “hides,” and how to get it.

 At Bolek Besser Glesius LLC, we are employment lawyers.
-Representing employees is what we do—and we have more than forty years of combined experience doing it.
+Representing employees is what we do—and we have more than 50 years of combined experience doing it.

-Contact an Experienced Employment Attorney for a Free Consultation
+Contact an Experienced Ohio Civil Rights Lawyer for a Free Consultation

-Whether you work in an office or factory, in a hospital or hotel, if you are thinking about meeting with an employment discrimination lawyer, you are likely going through an extremely challenging time in your life.
-You are facing difficulties that threaten your career and your family’s financial future.
-We have probably helped someone in your situation before, and we are here to help you.
+If you are searching for a civil rights or employment lawyer, chances are you’ve been through something difficult and need somewhere to turn for help.
+You might be facing troubles that threaten your career and your family’s financial future.
+We have probably helped someone in your situation before, and are here to help you.

-At Bolek Besser Glesius LLC, we take great pride in helping our clients understand their legal options and protect their rights.
-We know it can be scary going into the legal process, and we will help you through it to the end.
+At Bolek Besser Glesius LLC, we know it can be scary going into the legal process, and we will help you through it to the end.
 We are devoted to justice, and to helping you get it.